 The College of Engineering and Natural Sciences is comprised of five departments.
 Biological Sciences; Chemistry and Physics; Computer Science, Engineering; and Mathematics and Statistics.
 The pre-professional curricula in the health sciences are also supported within this college.

-Four degrees are offered within the College of Engineering and Natural Sciences; the university-wide Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degree, the Bachelor of Science in Chemistry, and Majors in Biology, Chemistry, Computer Science, and Mathematics are available supporting the B.S. degree.
-The Bachelor of Science in Engineering degree is offered with concentration areas of Civil, Electrical, Industrial, and Mechanical Engineering.
+Four degrees are offered within the College of Engineering and Natural Sciences: Bachelor of Arts with major in Mathematics; the Bachelor of Science with majors in Biology, Chemistry, Computer Science and Mathematics; the Bachelor of Science in Chemistry; and the Bachelor of Science in Engineering with concentrations in Civil, Electrical, Industrial, and Mechanical Engineering.

 Technical Report Series